Ralph packs his things to go stamp traveling and recover a special stamp album.

 Tommy Tricker and the Stamp Traveller is filled with great chucks shots as both main characters Ralph (black) and Tommy (light blue) wear high tops throughout most of the film.
 Director of Photography Andreas Poulsson deserves credit for his approach to the cinemaphotography of the film, which continually shows us chucks shots in almost every scene.
 Besides the pictures of the lead characters, you see a variety of incidental shots where bit players are also wearing chucks.
-Because of the stamp travelling, there are also original shots of stamps with Ralph and Tommy wearing their Chuck Taylors on them.
+Because of the stamp traveling, there are also original shots of stamps with Ralph and Tommy wearing their Chuck Taylors on them.
 In fact there were so many good shots, it was hard to settle on one particular scene, so look below for groups of pictures presented in thumbnail.
 (Click on the thumbnail to see the full sized picture.)
-These shots fall into three categories: chucks closeups, stamps, and Ralph action shots.
+These shots fall into three categories: chucks close ups, stamps, and Ralph action shots.

 Tommy on his bike, Albert and Ralph look for the precise spot to drop the envelope, and Tommy and Ralph fall into the pool at the end of their journey to Australia.

-The first three stamps with chucks on them: Ralph with a Canadian mountie, Ralph riding a Chinese dragon, and Ralph and Tommy with a kangaroo.
+The first three stamps with chucks on them: Ralph with a Canadian Mountie, Ralph riding a Chinese dragon, and Ralph and Tommy with a kangaroo.

 Ralph doing his Charlie Chaplin imitation, being re-transformed to regular size, and running to rescue Tommy from Cheryl’s uncle.